-Flooding begins in Mozambique in wake of Cyclone Kenneth
+Serious flooding in Mozambique in wake of Cyclone Kenneth

 The remnants of Kenneth could dump twice as much rain as Idai did, the U.N.
 World Program has said.
 It was the flooding after Idai that caused most of the deaths.

-Heavy rain was falling in the main city of Pemba, which had lost power.
+Heavy rain was falling in the main city of Pemba, which had lost power, as at least one search and rescue team was mobilized.
 As much as 250 millimeters (9 inches) of torrential rain, or about a quarter of the average annual rainfall for the region, is forecast over the next few days.

-Nearly 700,000 people could be at risk in the largely rural region, many left exposed and hungry as waters rise.
+Nearly 700,000 people could be at risk in the largely rural region, many already exposed and hungry.
 Some rivers in the region have burst their banks in the past, notably in 2000.

-With streets nearly deserted in Pemba, a few braved the pouring rain.
-One woman held a plastic dish over her head, negotiating a flooded street.
+With the flooding streets nearly deserted in Pemba, a few braved the pouring rain.
+One woman held a plastic dish over her head.

 “I have never seen such rains in my life, this doesn’t happen in Pemba.
 The storms we sometimes have, but such rains, never,” said a 35-year old resident, Michael Fernando.